Change in Use of an Immovable

 Lease of land for residential use

-If you lease or sublease land to the owner, lessee, occupant or person in possession of a residential unit located on the land in question, you may have to pay GST and QST on the FMV of the land when possession of it is transferred.
+If you lease or sublease land to the owner, lessee, occupant or person in possession of a residential unit located on the land, you may have to pay GST and QST on the FMV of the land when possession of it is transferred.

 Example tax calculation – Lease of land for residential use

-A non-registrant corporation leases a particular piece of land for the first time.
+A non-registrant corporation leases land for the first time.
 The lessee builds a residential unit on the land.
-The corporation will have to remit the GST and the QST calculated on the FMV of the land at that time, but will be able to claim a rebate with respect to the GST and the QST paid on the land, provided it meets the eligibility requirements.
+The corporation will have to remit the GST and the QST calculated on the FMV of the land at that time.
+It will also be able to claim a rebate of the GST and the QST paid on the land, provided it meets the eligibility requirements.

 For more information, contact us.